-and the remainder in deferred credits and other liabilities - other (\$739 million in 2016, \$316 million in 2015, and \$255 million in 2014).
+\$70 million in 2015) and the remainder in deferred credits and other liabilities - environmental remediation reserves (\$728 million in 2017, \$739 million in 2016, and \$316 million in 2015).
 The reserves are grouped as environmental remediation sites listed or proposed for listing by the U.S. Environmental Protection Agency on the CERCLA NPL sites and three categories of non-NPL sites - third-party sites, Occidental-operated sites and closed or non-operated Occidental sites.